athomasq/athomasq.github.io/categories/investing/why-me.md

 * *"Abraham is **a great investor to work with**.
 He's highly professional and always available for help.
 For anyone looking for capital, Abraham is an excellent addition to have on their cap table"*

+* *"Abraham is a true asset.
+His **wealth of knowledge** on all aspects of growing a business, especially data businesses, combined with his tactical and on-point advice, has been **instrumental in helping us scale** and achieve success.
+Whether it's raising capital, strengthening the business model, or executing on a growth strategy, Abraham always has valuable insights to share."*

 * *"Abraham has been **our most responsive and helpful investor**.
 He responds thoughtfully to every update, question and ask that we have, and takes the necessary action to make a positive impact on our business."*

 * *"We have been extremely lucky to have found Abraham as an early angel investor in our company.
 He's been with us from right at the beginning and has consistently provided **absolutely on-point advice** at each stage, in the most hyper rational way which has been a massive assistance against the extreme highs and lows of running an early stage business.
-I've not only recommended, but actively encouraged other founders to work with Abraham as he brings **so much more than just an investment**."*"
+I've not only recommended, but actively encouraged other founders to work with Abraham as he brings **so much more than just an investment**."*

 ----